 "Very often we would do 75 or 80 shock treatments, or ESTs.
 Our shock days were Monday, Wednesday, and Fridays," said Williams.

 Before shock treatments, doctors at Central State routinely performed lobotomies.
 Removing part of the patient's brain to alter their behavior.
 "It was once a desired treatment many years ago for people with severe depression or people who were chronically psychotic or schizophrenic," said Williams.

 Contrary to popular belief, she says, most patients were not confined to the wards.
 "We would have parties out here for the patients, we had watermelon cuttings, we had Easter egg hunts.
 There was always something going on," said Williams.

 Williams retired in 1995 and the hospital has changed, even since then.
-Central State Hospital closed in 2010, after years of questions about how patients were treated.
+Central State Hospital closed in 2010, after years of questions about how patients were treated. (*The article incorrectly states that the hospital closed in 2010.
+While the hospital does serve far fewer people than it once did, it’s open and expanding.
+A brand new facility was opened in March of 2018.)
 In Georgia, and across the country, mental health services moved away from large institutions to group home settings.
 "Just to see this grand old building in such disrepair is just a sad, sad experience," said Williams.